jgallen23/obsidian-convo-gpt/README.md

 - `system_commands` from the agent, then from the note

 If `Agent folder` is blank, agents are effectively disabled.
 If a note still sets `agent: ...`, Convo GPT shows a notice and continues without the agent.

+## Tools

+Convo GPT can expose a small set of model tools during a chat turn when the current message calls for them.

+### Referenced file reads

+- The plugin can read linked files from the current chat note or active agent prompt on demand instead of inlining them up front.
+- Supported extensions are configurable in plugin settings.
+The default list is `md, txt, csv, json, yaml`.
+- When referenced files are used, the assistant appends a `### Referenced files` block at the bottom of the answer with clickable `[[wiki links]]`.

+### Fetch

+- The fetch tool is only exposed when the current user message includes an explicit `http://` or `https://` URL.
+- It supports `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, and `HEAD`.
+- Requests can include custom headers such as `Authorization` and `Content-Type`.
+- Response bodies are returned to the model as text and may be truncated.
+- When fetch is used successfully, the assistant appends a `### Fetch calls` block at the bottom of the answer with method, URL, and status code.

+### Markdown file saves

+- The markdown save tool lets the model create, replace, append to, or inspect another vault markdown file.
+- Writes require explicit user approval before they are applied.
+- The tool is intended for `.md` files only.

+## Settings

+Notable plugin settings:

+- `Agent folder`: folder used to resolve markdown-based agents by basename.
+- `Enable OpenAI native web search`: enables provider-native `web_search` when the selected model supports it.
+- `Enable fetch tool`: allows the model to make outbound HTTP or HTTPS requests for explicit URLs.
+- `Enable markdown file save tool`: allows the model to request markdown file writes with approval.
+- `Enable referenced file read tool`: allows the model to read linked files on demand.
+- `Referenced file extensions`: comma-separated list of readable linked file extensions.

 ## Quality checks